Teachers blast governor over lack of a pay raise, 'It is a slap in the face to educators'

 One LFT leaders said she was "floored" by the news.

-Tia Mills, president of the LAE, told the Senate Education Committee on Monday that a state pay raise for teachers is "imperative" in 2020.
+Tia Mills, president of the LAE and a teacher for 12 years, told the Senate Education Committee on Monday that a state pay raise for teachers is "imperative" in 2020.

 State lawmakers in New Orleans and elsewhere were said to be getting angry calls from teachers over the news.